 How many clams are harvested in a year?

-The following graph shows estimated harvest rates at Clatsop beaches from 1955 to 2009. click image to see larger
+The following graph shows estimated harvest rates at Clatsop beaches.
+Click image to see larger

 Q. I have a hard time digging clams or cannot dig them at all due to a disability.
 Is there a permit that allows for someone else to assist me in digging clams?